Veridise/veridise-docs/zkvanguard/detectors/unused-subcmps.md

 ### Command-line Usage

-The NDW detector is invoked with the argument: `--detector unused-subcmps`.
+The USC detector is invoked with the argument: `--detector unused-subcmps`.

 ## Example and Explanation